FireflyMigration/firefly-doc/01-Development/02-Articles/Improve-Performance/11-Using-the-Profiler-to-investigate-non-database-related-performance-issues/01-index.md

 ### How can we get a more granular view of a method?

-We can use the Profiler `StartContext` menu, to define a context that we want to measure on it's own.
+We can use the Profiler `StartContext` method, to define a context that we want to measure on it's own.
-In the following example we use the `using` statement, and to count and measure anything between the open curly brackets to the closing curly brackets.
+In the following example we use the `using` statement to monitor anything between the open and close of the curly brackets.

 ```csdiff
 protected override void OnLeaveRow()